 WARNING: THE MANUFACTURING OF LIVE RESIN AND OTHER CANNABIS CONCENTRATES SHOULD ONLY BE PERFORMED BY PROFESSIONALS AS THESE PROCESSES CAN BE EXTREMELY DANGEROUS.

 For safety and health reasons, producing extracts should be left to professionals, as the safety precautions and equipment require precision and accuracy.

 The cannabis plant material is harvested and is frozen immediately.
-You can flash-freeze plant material by either slowly dipping it into a cold insulating cylinder filled with liquid nitrogen, or placing it in a cooler with dry ice on the bottom.
-If using a cold box, the temperature of the container should ideally be steady at -40 degrees Fahrenheit (-40 degrees Celsius).
+You can flash-freeze plant material by either slowly dipping it into a cold insulating cylinder filled with liquid nitrogen, or placing it in a cooler with dry ice (frozen carbon dioxide) on the bottom.
+If using a cold box, the temperature of the container should ideally be steady at -40 degrees Fahrenheit (also -40 degrees Celsius).

-The overall process for producing Live Resin is the same as other extracts.
-The most significant difference with producing Live Resin is the solvent must be cooled to -40 degrees Fahrenheit (-40 degrees Celsius).
-Live Resin is typically made following these five steps:
+The overall process for producing live resin is the same as other extracts.
+The most significant difference with producing live resin is the solvent must be cooled to -40 degrees Fahrenheit (also -40 degrees Celsius).
+Live resin is typically made following these five steps: